FAQ

 The bridge will be widened and rebuilt to address structural deficiencies and improve safety.

-That is unknown at this time and will be addressed by other planning efforts.
 This project focuses only on using grant funds to rebuild the bridge to meet current safety and infrastructure needs.

 The funding for the construction of the bridge is coming from a grant from Mountainland Association of Governments.

 Provo City is working with impacted property owners near the bridge and is aware of concerns about property acquisition.
-We are committed to fair and transparent engagement with property owners.

 The bridge redesign is integral to Provo's vision for growth and sustainability, enhancing safety and active transportation facilities to serve the community's long-term needs.

-The public will have an opportunity to the final design later this year.
 In the meantime, we encourage you to send us a message with questions, comments, or concerns via provoriverbridge@gmail.com, or calling the project hotline (1-(385) 386-3806).